gulpjs/liftoff/README.md

 #### callback(env, argv)

 A function called after your application is executed.
-When invoked, `this` will be your instance of Liftoff.
-The `env` param will contain the following keys:
+When invoked, `this` will be your instance of Liftoff, `argv` will be all command-line arguments (minus node & v8 flags), and `env` will contain the following keys:

 - `cwd`: the current working directory
 - `require`: an array of modules that liftoff tried to pre-load